 How Will My Tooth Be Restored?

-Here at 1300SMILES we prefer to use the most advanced tooth coloured composite resin fillings to nearly invisibly repair teeth, including small chips and cracks, areas that are worn down and small to medium sized cavities caused by tooth decay.
-You may also hear these tooth coloured fillings being called white fillings.
-The procedure to place these fillings is quick and non-invasive and we will make sure you are kept comfortable with a local anaesthetic.
+Your dentist may prefer to use the most advanced tooth coloured composite resin fillings for restorative dentistry.
+The results are remarkable; they will repair teeth nearly invisibly, filling small chips and cracks, areas that are worn down, and small to medium sized cavities caused by tooth decay.
+You may also hear these tooth-coloured fillings being called ‘white fillings’.
+The procedure to place these fillings is quick and non-invasive, and you will be kept comfortable with a local anaesthetic.

 How Long Will My Composite Resin Filling Last For?

 Your new tooth coloured filling should last for several years as this material is hardwearing and strong.
 However, no filling will last forever, and you will eventually need to replace it to ensure your tooth is still fully protected and that you can eat comfortably without any pain or sensitivity, as often occurs when a filling begins to leak.

 What Is The Difference Between An Inlay And An Onlay?